Toric $G$-Fano Threefolds: Toric G-Fano Threefolds.

-\begin{case}{\sc $\dim \Div_T(X_\Sigma)_{\Q}^G=2$, $\dim M_{\Q}^G=1$.} In this case the group $G$ has only one invariant $1$-dimensional subspace in $M_{\Q}$ and vertices of $P$ contained in two parallel planes, which are orthogonal to an invariant $1$-dimensional subspace.
-Let $F_1, F_2$ be the facets formed by the vertices on every plane.
-Then $v(F_i)\le 4$ by Corollary \ref{Cor1}.
-Skipping the cases when $P$ is terminal Fano tetrahedron, i.e. when $\rk \Cl(X_\Sigma)=1$, we have following possibilities:
+\end{lemma} \begin{proof} By assumption the group $G$ has one invariant $1$-dimensional subspace in $M_\Q$ and the vertices of $P$ are contained in two parallel planes, otherwise there will be more than $2$ orbits of the vertices, which contradicts with $\dim \Div_T(X_{\Sigma})_{\Q}=2$.
+Denote by $F_1$, $F_2$ the facets of $P$ contained in these parallel planes.
+Then $v(F_i)\le 4$ by Lemma \ref{polygons}.
+Skipping the cases when $P$ is a terminal Fano tetrahedron, i.e. when $\rk \Cl(X_\Sigma)=1$, we have the following cases.

-\begin{scase}{\sc $F_1$ is a point, $F_2$ is a quadrangle.} There are only three pyramids as we noticed in \ref{tetr}.
-The pyramid with the vertices
+\begin{case}{\sc $F_1$ is a point, $F_2$ is a quadrangle.} In this case $P$ is a pyramid with the quadrangle base.
+We already noticed in Lemma \ref{lemma} Case \ref{pyramids} that there are three such pyramids.
+Straightforward computations show that there is only one pyramid which admits the desired group action.
+More precisely, it is the pyramid with the following vertices:

+Recall that this polytope determines the quadratic cone $Q$ in $\P^4$ with one singular point.
+The group $G\cong\CC_4$ can be generated by